 Of course I’ll be sharing photographs and tales of the destinations I visited but first I’d like to show you around Silhouette herself, after all she is the star of the show…

-Let’s start in my light and airy stateroom, the epitome of a room with a view filled with everything needed for a comfortable stay; en-suite bathroom, toiletries, bathrobes, crisp cotton sheets, white fluffy towels and turn-down service – I even had an unexpected visitor on the first evening – no it wasn’t Ben Fogle!
+Let’s start in my light and airy stateroom, the epitome of a room with a view filled with everything needed for a comfortable stay; en-suite bathroom, toiletries, bathrobes, crisp cotton sheets, white fluffy towels and turn-down service.
 But the best bit was my little balcony where I loved to sit awhile just watching the ever-changing scenery and allowing myself to be mesmerised by the vastness of the ocean before me.

 I’m not usually a morning person but the excitement of waking up to a new view and sailing into a different city each day got me up and out on my balcony shortly after sunrise every morning.
 I’d even leave the curtains open so I could sneak the first glimpse from my pillow!

 There’s so much to do when you’re not out on a shore excursion you’re are truly spoilt for choice.
 Maybe start with a bit of shopping in the designer shops or an art exhibition.
 There are trivia contests, cooking and dance classes, a gym, fitness sessions and a craft area for painting and drawing.
 Join in pool volleyball, basketball or Zumba on the deck is just as entertaining to watch as it is to take part.